Abhinav2091/JAVA_LATEST/README.md

-although Switch expression is introduced in java 12 for some reason it was throwing compile time error in intellij. so have to download java 17 here.
+although Switch expression is introduced in java 12 for some reason it was throwing compile time error in intellij. so have to download java 17 here. reason:coz it was preview in java 12 but released in java 14

+# JAVA 13

+yield method in Switch expression is introduced

+# JAVA 14

+null pointer exception is more readable with specific position where we have null pointer exception.

+Record somewhere similar to lombook with extra feature like compact constructor will override equals and hascode method for us

+NOTE: it oppose data hiding